Skip to main content

 name: "Test Bank",

-account_number: Base64.strict_encode64("123456789"),
+account_number: Base64.strict_encode64(encrypted_account),

-routing_number: Base64.strict_encode64("987654321")
+routing_number: Base64.strict_encode64(encrypted_routing)

 )

-# Save the bank record to Couchbase
+# 3. Save to Couchbase

 bank.save!